DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/010 Visual Elements/02 Headers.md

         rowHeaderLayout: 'tree' // 'standard'
     };

 When the user right-clicks a header, a context menu appears.
-There is a number of options related to that context menu.
+There is a number of properties related to that context menu.

 * [allowExpandAll](/api-reference/10%20UI%20Widgets/dxPivotGrid/1%20Configuration/allowExpandAll.md '/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#allowExpandAll') &#8212; allows the user to expand/collapse all header items within a header level;
 * [allowFiltering](/api-reference/10%20UI%20Widgets/dxPivotGrid/1%20Configuration/allowFiltering.md '/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#allowFiltering') &#8212; allows the user to change filtering options;